Deep Sentinel Home Security System

 - Smart AI Technology: Deep Sentinel’s hub stores the system’s artificial intelligence capabilities, which helps the system differentiate potential threats from ordinary activity.
 In other words, the system didn’t notify us because a squirrel ran across our driveway or because our kids were playing in the backyard.

 - Mobile App: The mobile app made it easy to access our Deep Sentinel security system from anywhere.
 It offered a clear overview of our home security, and we used it to view and speak through any camera, access security clips, and adjust our notification and privacy settings with ease.
 Speaking of privacy, be sure to check out Deep Sentinel’s latest privacy report.

 In 2017, a property crime was committed every 4.1 seconds.
 Larceny-thefts2 occurred every 5.7 seconds and every 22.6 seconds for burglaries.
 While those statistics are alarming, we were impressed with how Deep Sentinel made top-of-the-line security so accessible for us.

-With its different packages to choose from, we chose the right package for our home (we went with the 3-Cam Kit), although there are other options for homes of all sizes:
+With its different packages to choose from, we chose the right package for our home (we went with the 3-Cam Kit, which is not on the Deep Sentinel site currently), although there are other options for homes of all sizes: